thomknoe/INFO-5345/Lab 4/README.md

 ### <mark> Proof of Concept Testing (Acts Like)</mark>

+<mark> Building on what we did in part one, we attempted to test a proof of concept (i.e., act likes prototpye) from our first cardboard controller.
+We had people use it like a real controller, imagining they were controlling the snake game on a grid using the cardboard pieces.
+The results were mixed - some liked how flexible it was, while others wanted it to be stiffer.
+Also, the cardboard pieces slid around on a larger delta depending on how long the string was.
+So, when we were putting it together, we’d need to add some kind of netting to keep them in place.
+People also wanted a handle or base to hold the controller, not just holding the bottom. </mark>

 <p align="center">
   <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Testing_1.jpg" alt="Testing 1" width="33%"/>
   <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Testing_2.jpg" alt="Testing 2" width="33%"/>